rust-lang/cargo/src/doc/src/reference/unstable.md

     * [checksum-freshness](#checksum-freshness) --- When passed, the decision as to whether a crate needs to be rebuilt is made using file checksums instead of the file mtime.
     * [panic-abort-tests](#panic-abort-tests) --- Allows running tests with the "abort" panic strategy.
     * [host-config](#host-config) --- Allows setting `[target]`-like configuration settings for host build targets.
-    * [no-embed-metadata](#no-embed-metadata) --- Passes `-Zembed-metadata=no` to the compiler, which avoid embedding metadata into rlib and dylib artifacts, to save disk space.
+    * [embed-metadata](#embed-metadata) --- If set to `no`, cargo will pass `-Zembed-metadata=no` to the compiler, which avoid embedding metadata into rlib and dylib artifacts, to save disk space.
     * [target-applies-to-host](#target-applies-to-host) --- Alters whether certain flags will be passed to host build targets.
     * [gc](#gc) --- Global cache garbage collection.
     * [open-namespaces](#open-namespaces) --- Allow multiple packages to participate in the same API namespace